vito/bass/README.md

-Paths can either be context-free literals like `./file` or `./dir/`, or abstract path values representing reproducible paths created by running a workload.
+Paths can either be context-free literals like `./file` or `./dir/`, or abstract path values representing reproducible paths created by running a thunk.

-### polyglot runtime model via workloads
+### polyglot runtime model via thunks

-Bass programs construct, run, and cache workloads with a calling convention built on universal standards like [OCI images][oci], [JSON][json], and [Unix streams][streams].
+Bass programs construct, run, and cache thunks with a calling convention built on universal standards like [OCI images][oci], [JSON][json], and [Unix streams][streams].

-Typical workloads might run tests, build artifacts, or do some computation and return a sequence of values.
-Workloads are content-addressed and cacheable; the same workload will always have the same identifier and must always yield the same result (for all intents and purposes).
+Typical thunks might run tests, build artifacts, or do some computation and return a sequence of values.
+Thunks are content-addressed and cacheable; the same thunk will always have the same identifier and must always yield the same result (for all intents and purposes).

-A workload is constructed by calling a path value representing the command or file to run.
+A thunk is constructed by calling a path value representing the command or file to run.
 Any arguments provided will be passed to the command as a JSON stream on `stdin`.